a sequence change where, compared to a reference sequence, one or more nucleotides are not present (deleted).

 prefix reference sequences accepted are g., m., c. and n. (genomic, mitochondrial, coding DNA and non-coding DNA).

 “positions_deleted” should contain two different positions, e.g. 123_126 not 123_123.

 the “position(s)_deleted” should be listed from 5’ to 3’, e.g. 123_126 not 126_123.

 for all descriptions the most 3’ position possible of the reference sequence is arbitrarily assigned to have been changed (3’rule)

-deletions around exon/intron and intron/exon borders when identical nucleotides flank these borders (see Numbering)
+deletions around exon/exon junctions when identical nucleotides flank the junction (see Numbering);

 NG_012232.1:g.19del (one nucleotide)

 a deletion of the T at position g.19 in the sequence AGAATCACA to AGAA_CACA

 NOTE: it is allowed to describe the variant as NG_012232.1:g.19delT

 a deletion of nucleotides g.19 to g.21 in the sequence AGAATCACA to AGAA___CA